terra-money/classic-core/docs/guide/terracli.md

 terracli oracle set-feeder --feeder <feeder-address> --from mykey
 ```

 where `feeder-address` is the address you want to delegate your voting rights to.
+Note that the feeder will still need to submit votes on behalf of your validator in order for you to get credit.

 ### Market